UOA-PARC-SKA/radiotelescopescheduling/README.md

 In the config file which is in the root directory, change the policy_class property to optimisation.<class name of the policy>, for eg: for policy with class name LargestSlewPolicy, change the policy_class property to optimisation.LargestSlewPolicy.

 ## How to change the preoptimisation being used
-In the config file which is in the root directory, change the preoptimisation property to "all" for selecting the preoptimisation AllPulsarsAsNeighbours, change it to "tsp" for selecting the preoptimisation TravellingSalesmanPreoptimisation and any other string for that property would select the DynamicNNOptimisation.
+In the config file which is in the root directory, change the preoptimisation property to "all" for selecting the pre-optimisation `AllPulsarsAsNeighbours`, change it to "tsp" for selecting the preoptimisation `TravellingSalesmanPreoptimisation` and any other string for that property would select the `DynamicNNOptimisation`.
+<br> For the partitioning pre-optimisations used by the `ConcordeMTSPPolicy`:
+<br>`KMeansClusteringEarlySettingOptimisation`: "kmeansearlysetting"
+<br>`KMeansClusteringOptimisation`: "kmeans"
+<br>`LoadBalancingOptimisation`: "loadbalance"
+<br>`RightAscensionOptimisation`: "rightascension"
+<br>`SimpleRoundRobinOptimisation`: "roundrobin"

 **NOTE: To change the datasets being used, paths or any other configurations, update the config file present in the root directory.**